You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Course ID ID21010_LIT1

 This on-demand material was recorded in June 2020.
+You can purchase and access this content at any time.

 The art of making persuasive arguments is an intellectual challenge a litigator will face time-after-time in their career.
 The disciplined skill combines analysis, research, planning, writing and in many cases team-work to effectively deliver and advocate your clients case.